Buying A House Without A Real Estate Agent: Should You Do It?

 Additionally, you may be able to find all property information online without additional help.
 With the rise of technology, you can access most property data in seconds.

 If you feel confident you can find everything you need on your own, you may not need the expertise of a real estate agent.

-Pros of Working with a Real Estate Agent
+Pros Of Working With A Real Estate Agent

 - They can save you a lot of time and energy.
 With all of your daily responsibilities, it may be challenging to juggle the sale or purchase of a home.
-Having a realtor by your side can add a level of convenience when making one of the biggest purchases of your life.
+Having an agent by your side can add a level of convenience when making one of the biggest purchases of your life.
 Real estate agents can also save you time by gathering marketing materials, holding open houses and searching for homes that fit your criteria.

 - They act as middlemen and help with negotiations.
 You might have questions and concerns about a home before you put in an offer.
 A real estate agent can express your concerns to sellers, without insulting them, by acting as a neutral party in the buying process.
 Your agent can convey these concerns appropriately and negotiate the best price for you.

-Cons of Working with a Real Estate Agent
+Cons Of Working With A Real Estate Agent

 - You may find yourself working within their time restraints.
 Most likely you have your own goals and timeframe for purchasing a home.
-You want to ensure your realtor can meet your standards and conduct business within an appropriate period of time.
+You want to ensure your agent can meet your standards and conduct business within an appropriate period of time.